akdombrowski/pingone-express_js-sample-app-guide/README.md

   // Use URLSearchParams because we're using
   // "application/x-www-form-urlencoded".
   const urlBodyParams = new URLSearchParams();
-  // The grant type is the OAuth 2.0/OIDC grant type that the PingOne app
+  // The grant type used for the OAuth 2.0/OIDC Authorization Code flow. urlBodyParams.append("grant_type", grantType);
-  // connection is configured to accept and was used for the authorization
-  // request.
-Remember, this example is set up for Authorization Code. urlBodyParams.append("grant_type", grantType);
   // Include the authorization code that was extracted from the url. urlBodyParams.append("code", authzCode);
-  // The redirect_uri is the same as what was sent in the authorize request.
-It
+  // The redirect_uri is the same as what was sent in the authorize request. urlBodyParams.append("redirect_uri", redirectURI);
-  // must be registered with PingOne by configuring the app connection. urlBodyParams.append("redirect_uri", redirectURI);

   // Options to supply the fetch function.